Die Krupps: Reunion and later years (2005–present)

 Die Krupps celebrated their 25th anniversary with appearances in some major European festivals as well as solo appearances in 2005 and 2006.
 In fall 2007, two greatest-hits albums were released to celebrate the 25th anniversary of Die Krupps: Too Much History – The Electro Years Vol. 1 and Too Much History – The Metal Years Vol. 2, both in digipak format.
 Both albums were combined as the 2-disc Too Much History.
 A collection of completely recorded old classics including four then new songs on their greatest hit album Too Much History (2007).
 "The Great Divide", "5 Millionen" with two cover songs "Ich bin ein Ausländer" by Pop Will Eat Itself and "Der Amboss" by Visage (which was originally released two years before as a B-side to the re-release of Wahre Arbeit, wahrer Lohn).

 The influential back-catalogue of Die Krupps has been remastered and expanded.
 So far four of their previous albums; Stahlwerksynfonie, Volle Kraft voraus, I and Final Option have been re-released.
 Volle Kraft Null Acht was released in 2009, which is a remix album of Volle Kraft voraus!

 In 2010, Die Krupps released an EP entitled "Als wären wir für immer", which comprises two original electronic based tracks, two original metal based tracks, and a cover of Propaganda's 1980s hit "Dr Mabuse".
 At that time the first true new material since 1997.
 To celebrate thirty years of "True Work, True Pay" Die Krupps announced a joint European tour with Nitzer Ebb in spring 2011.

 In 2013, the band released their first full new album since 1997, an industrial/EBM record called The Machinists of Joy, and in 2015, they released the heavy metal influenced album V – Metal Machine Music.
 In 2016, the band recorded Stahlwerkrequiem, a sequel/recording of the band's first album, Stahlwerksynfonie.
 Later that year saw the release of Live im Schatten der Ringe, a live album originally recorded in 2014.
 In 2019, the band released the album Vision 2020 Vision.
-Additionally in 2019, Jürgen Engler formed Dieklute, an industrial metal supergroup featuring Dino Cazares (Fear Factory) and Claus Larsen (Leæther Strip).
-The band formed an industrial supergroup called Die Klute and released an album in 2019, titled Planet Fear on Bandcamp.
+Additionally in 2019, Jürgen Engler formed Die Klute, an industrial metal supergroup featuring Dino Cazares (Fear Factory) and Claus Larsen (Leæther Strip).
+The band released an album in 2019, titled Planet Fear on Bandcamp.
 The album features Dino Cazares and Claus Larsen.

+In 2023, Die Krupps' main guitarist of 18 years, Marcel Zürcher, left the band.
+Nils Finkeisen now plays both guitar parts himself.